rorymcginnis1/HumanPoseEstimation/README.md

 ## Description:

 Capture 3D modeling technologies and project captured gestures onto a virtual avatar in real time from scratch.
-Used Blender from 3D modeling and animations to enhance the immersive expereince.
+Used Blender from 3D modeling and animations to enhance the immersive experience.

 ## Tools and Frameworks
 (Python, Blender, NumPy, OpenCV, MediaPipe)